carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 ### Lemmatization
 Another way to normalize words in a text is to transform them into their *dictionary form*.
 Consider how "eating", "ate", "eaten" are all variations of the root verb "eat".
-Each variation is sometimes known as an _inflection_ of the root word.
-Conversely, we say that the word "eat" is the _lemma_ for the words "eating", "eats", "eaten", "ate" etc. Lemmatization is therefore the process of rewriting each token or word in a given input text as its lemma.
+Each variation is known as an _inflection_ of the root word.
+Conversely, we say that the word "eat" is the _lemma_ for the words "eating", "eats", "eaten", "ate" etc. Lemmatization is therefore the process of rewriting each word in a given input text as its lemma.
 You can also use lemmatization for generating word embeddings.
 For example, you can have a single vector for `eat` instead of one vector per verb tense.

 Lemmatization is not only a possible preprocessing step in NLP but also an NLP task on its own, with different algorithms for it.
 Therefore we also tend to use pre-trained models to perform lemmatization.
 Using spaCy we can access the lemmmatized version of each token with the `lemma_` property (notice the underscore!):